July 27, 2009 07:00 ET

-About Bannerman - Bannerman Resources Limited is an emerging uranium development company with interests in two properties in Namibia, a southern African country recognised as a premier uranium mining jurisdiction.
-Bannerman's principal asset is its 80%-owned Etango Project situated southwest of Rio Tinto's Rössing uranium mine and to the west of Paladin Energy's Langer-Heinrich mine.
+About Bannerman - Bannerman Resources Limited is an emerging uranium development company with interests in two properties in Namibia, a southern African country considered to be a premier uranium mining jurisdiction.
+Bannerman's principal asset is its 80%-owned Etango Project situated southwest of Rio Tinto's Rossing uranium mine and to the west of Paladin Energy's Langer-Heinrich uranium mine.
 Etango is one of the world's largest undeveloped uranium deposits.
-Bannerman is focused on the development of a large open pit uranium mining and processing operation at Etango.
-More information is available on the Company's website at www.bannermanresources.com.
+Bannerman is focused on resource extension drilling and the feasibility assessment of a large open pit mining operation at Etango.
+More information is available on Bannerman's website at www.bannermanresources.com.au.